 Even if your web page is one of the top 10 pages in the search results for a keyword, irrelevant backlinks will still make it difficult for you to convert visitors into customers.
 Therefore, relevant backlinks are very important.

-The links that tend to impact rankings most are links from social media websites, SEO, and content marketing.
+The links that tend to impact rankings most are social media websites, SEO, and content marketing.

 1. A Trustworthy Backlink Is a Good Backlink Source

-A good backlink will come from a website that is trustworthy in the eyes of Google.
+A good backlink will come from a trustworthy website in the eyes of Google.
 Therefore, you should use the TrustRank tool to evaluate the trustworthiness of web pages referring to your website.

 Some search experts will claim that 70 per cent of the ability of a website to achieve an excellent search ranking is related to the sites referring to it.
 However, not every link is equal in terms of its effect.